FormTracker.io

 Registration form monitoring protects signups while enrollment is open.

 Registration forms break quietly after event edits, capacity changes, required field updates, and spam filter tuning.
-According to MDN's HTML forms guidance, form behavior depends on fields, validation, methods, actions, and submit controls working together.
+Form behavior depends on fields, validation, methods, actions, and submit controls working together.
 One broken part can stop a valid registrant.

 The registration page loads, but signups do not submit